It’s not for me to say whether I have talent or not. Other people have to tell me that.

 The book it’s based on is called Foam of the Daze, but every time the book is republished, it’s given a new title like Mood Indigo.

 What can you reveal?

 There’s a very interesting cast on board: Romain Duris, Aïssa Maïga, Alain Chabat… The movie will be very close to Michel Gondry’s crazy universe that we’re all familiar with.
 It will be really interesting to see how he will pull it off.
 I really have no idea what to expect because I haven’t started shooting it.
-I’m going to let myself go, willfully dive into it and go wherever he wants to take me.
+I’m going to let myself go and willfully dive into it, and go wherever he wants to take me.
 I really trust him.
 He’s a hard person to follow, but I’m very happy to do it.